virgild/resumetools/README.markdown

 DESCRIPTION:
 ------------

-ResumeTools is a set of classes and utilities for building resumes and generating resume documents.
+ResumeTools is a set of simple classes and utilities for building resumes and generating resume documents.